Crave (TV network)

 Crave (formerly The Movie Network or TMN) is a Canadian premium television network and streaming service owned by the Bell Media subsidiary of BCE Inc.

-Launched in 1983 as the national service First Choice, early difficulties and a subsequent industry restructuring led to its operations being restricted to Eastern Canada from 1984 to 2016; it then held a regional legal monopoly on movie-based premium TV service in its territory until the launch of the present-day Super Channel in 2007.
-The service, which changed its name to The Movie Network in 1993, resumed national operations in 2016, when Movie Central (which previously held a similar monopoly in Western and Northern Canada) wound down its operations and transferred its subscribers to TMN.
+Launched in 1983 as the national service First Choice, early difficulties and a subsequent industry restructuring led to its operations being restricted to Eastern Canada from 1984 to 2016; it then held a regional legal monopoly on movie-based premium TV services in its territory until the launch of the present-day Super Channel in 2007.
+The service changed its name to The Movie Network in 1993.
+In 2016, when Movie Central (which previously held a similar monopoly in Western and Northern Canada) wound down its operations, TMN resumed national operations and subsumed the former service's subscribers.

-In 2018, TMN merged its operations with the Bell-owned over-the-top (OTT) streaming service CraveTV, and both services were renamed Crave.
-With the changes, the OTT version of the service added a premium tier, "Movies + HBO", which adds access to the premium content that was previously exclusive to the TMN and HBO.
-Likewise, the version of the service distributed by television providers gained access to the on-demand library of the former CraveTV service as part of their subscription.
+In 2018, TMN merged its operations with the over-the-top (OTT) streaming service CraveTV; both services would be rebranded as Crave.
+With these changes, the streaming service added a premium tier, "Movies + HBO", which includes access to the premium content that was previously exclusive to the TMN and its Canadian HBO multiplex.
+Likewise, the television version of the service distributed by providers featured access to the on-demand library of the former CraveTV service as part of their subscription.
 As such, the service was often sold by providers under the name Crave + Movies + HBO, until programming from both tiers was collapsed into a single library in October 2021.
-Since then, the Crave service sold by TV service providers has been equivalent to the "Crave Total" OTT plan.
+Since then, the Crave service sold by TV service providers has been equivalent to the Crave Total (now Crave Premium) ad-free OTT plan.

-For regulatory purposes, the Crave OTT service and specialty television service are considered to be separate operations.
+For regulatory purposes, the Crave streaming service and specialty television service are considered to be separate operations.